pingcap/docs/dev-guide/build.md

 ## Overview

-If you want to dive into TiDB project, change some codes and send us PR, you may follow this guide to build TiDB project.
+If you want to dive into TiDB project, change some codes and send us PR, you can follow this guide to build TiDB project.

-You can see [user build guide](../op-guide/build.md) to check platforms and prerequisites first.
+See [user build guide](../op-guide/build.md) to check platforms and prerequisites first.

 ## Install RocksDB